yxwu1999/yxwu1999.github.io/_pages/misc.md

 ## Workshops

 In July 2023, I have been admitted to the [Jiangsu Postgraduate Summer School on Intelligent Decision-Making and Algorithms](https://sme.nju.edu.cn/ab/51/c2039a633681/page.htm), hosted by Nanjing University.
-Over the course of several decades, five renowned scholars have introduced us to cutting-edge research and methods in related fields.
+Throughout the program, we were introduced to groundbreaking research and methodologies in the field by five distinguished scholars with decades of expertise.
 I successfully completed all courses and obtained a certificate of completion.

 <center>
 <img src="/images/sme.png"